deeeed/expo-audio-stream/README.md

 ### TODO
 this package is still in development, and there are a few things that need to be done:
-- remove the dependency on expo-av
-- add multiple format of audio stream (wav, mp3, opus)
+- add multiple format for native audio stream (wav, mp3, opus)